aws-samples/aws-cdk-web-administered-apps/README.md

 # Running Web-Administered Apps on AWS

-## With multi-layered securely and high availability
+## With multi-layered security and high availability

 This CDK+Python project is designed to support the web administered app model (eg [WordPress](https://wordpress.org), [Node-RED](https://nodered.org/)), where the admin interface is hosted within the same codebase as the front-end application.